GPA

 Anomalies are not set-piece disasters — they are swapped everyday details: one poster, a sign facing wrong, an extra object, unnatural silence.
 Managed public space breaking reads better than monsters for liminal horror.

 Players carry a template of a normal Japanese station hall.
-Uniform light, aligned tile, standard ads — only deltas count.
+The game trains you to build a mental picture of what "normal" looks like, then asks you to notice the smallest deviation from it.
+Uniform light, aligned tile, standard ads — deviation is the signal.
 First run: something feels off, hard to say what.
 Later: "Was this corner like that before?"

 Exit 0 resets motivate memorizing lists — wikis, VODs, Reddit threads.
 Community knowledge spreads like other indie hits.
-The Logic 80% score tracks the pleasure of noticing.
+GPA's 80% Logic score reflects that pleasure of noticing — observation, pattern recognition, and environmental reasoning woven into the core loop.

 Sound and light — horror without jump scares

-Graphics at 30% on GPA signals mood over spectacle: fluorescent hum, distant fans, your footsteps — quiet audio, heavy silence.
+Graphics at 30% on GPA signals mood over spectacle: fluorescent hum, distant fans, your footsteps — audio stays restrained while silence carries weight.

 Flat, bright lighting — not half-face shadow horror.
 Wrong color temperature or a dead light stands out as anomaly.